brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 foreshadowing: <em>this is under a header that says `failed attempt`</em>.

-it works better than `pbcopy`, but it suffers the same problem as Retrobatch: it converts the image data to PNG, defeating the whole point of this cursed sidequest.
+it works better than `pbcopy`, but it suffers the same problem as Retrobatch: it converts the image data to png, defeating the whole point of this cursed sidequest.

 ## failed attempt #6: plead with a robot to please make this loose ObjC i found jangling around on the internet do what i need and please double check your work no bugs please thank you!!